Jamie Ford: Songs of Willow Frost

 On September 10, 2013, Ford released his second novel, Songs of Willow Frost which debuted at No. 11 on the New York Times bestseller list.
 After the books release it received mainly positive reviews, with Barnes & Noble readers rating the book 4.5 out of 5 in November 2013.

 The book is the story of a twelve-year-old orphaned Chinese American boy named William.
 It is set in Seattle's Chinatown in the 1920s and 1930s and is alternately told from his mother's perspective and from William's.
 The book is also laced with details about life in Seattle in the 1920s and 1930s.
 The book references a number of historical figures, including "Rum King" Roy Olmstead and filmmaker Nell Shipman.
 There also a host of references to gone-but-not-quite-forgotten places including the Meadows Race Track, Frederick & Nelson and Seattle's Film Row.
 Shortly after release, the book made it through to the second round of the 2013 Goodreads Choice Awards in the category of historical fiction.
-As of 10-August-2018 the book had 684 reviews on Amazon averaging 4.1 of 5 stars.
+As of August 10, 2018 the book had 684 reviews on Amazon averaging 4.1 of 5 stars.

 Love and Other Consolation Prizes

 At Seattle's 1909 World's Fair, a young boy named Earnest was auctioned off.
 Little, if any, more is known about him.
 Jamie Ford has given him a family name, Young, a girl friend, a life in the 'tenderloin' district of Seattle, and later a wife and daughters.
-As of 10-August-2018 the book has 275 reviews on Amazon averaging 4.4 of 5 stars.
+As of August 10, 2018, the book has 275 reviews on Amazon averaging 4.4 of 5 stars.

+The Many Daughters of Afong Moy

+An epigenetic love story, beginning with Afong Moy, the first Chinese woman in America that follows her descendants to the year 2043.
+The novel was an instant New York Times bestseller and a Read With Jenna book club pick.
+As of March 14, 2025, the book has 3,077 reviews on Amazon averaging 4.2 of 5 stars.

 Personal

 Ford married Leesha Procopio on August 8, 2008, at 8:08 pm in Ashland, Oregon, the number eight being a Chinese lucky number.

-Ford was a friend and fan of Harlan Ellison and in 2012 bought Ellison's first typewriter, a 1938 Remington Wireless Portable.
+Ford is a fan of Harlan Ellison and in 2012 bought Ellison's first typewriter, a 1938 Remington Wireless Portable.

 Jamie Ford currently lives in Montana.